telerik/kendo-ui-core/docs/controls/charts/data-binding.md

     });
     </script>

-### Data-bound categorical series
+### Categorical Series

+#### Value Field

-Categorical series such as bar, line and area are bound to a value field.
+Categorical series, such as [Bar](http://demos.telerik.com/kendo-ui/bar-charts/index), [Line](http://demos.telerik.com/kendo-ui/line-charts/index), [Area](http://demos.telerik.com/kendo-ui/area-charts/index) Kendo UI Charts, are bound to a value field.
 The category names are populated independently by binding the category axis.

+> **Important**
+>
-> All series must contain the same number of points in order identical to the category order.
+> All series must contain the same number of points in an order identical to the category one.

-#### Example: Data-bound categorical series
+The example below demonstrates data-bound categorical series.

+###### Example

     <div id="chart"></div>
     <script>
     var seriesData = [{